 Join SASS to explore mental health and substance use through song.
 This recital holds up a light to some of the places we as a society often try to ignore.

-The recital features works by Richard Rodney Bennett, Ned Rorem, Robert Schumann, Hugo Wolf, Richard Strauss, Franz Liszt, Frank Martin, Samuel Barber, Camille Saint-Saëns, Arthur Honegger, Emmanuel Chabrier, Gioacchino Rossini, the world’s most famous composer - Anonymous, and a world premiere of a cycle by SASS’s own Brian C. Armbrust.
+The recital features works by Richard Rodney Bennett, Ned Rorem, Robert Schumann, Hugo Wolf, Richard Strauss, Franz Liszt, Samuel Barber, Camille Saint-Saëns, Arthur Honegger, Emmanuel Chabrier, Gioacchino Rossini, the world’s most famous composer - Anonymous, and a world premiere of a cycle by SASS’s own Brian C. Armbrust.

 We hope you’ll join us.